-EXECUTIVE DIRECTORS Name or company name of director Post in organisational chart of the company Profile ANDRÉS ARIZKORRETA GARCÍA Chairman and CEO Holds a degree in Economics and Business Administration from the University of Deusto and has spent his entire professional life at CAF, where he was appointed General Manager of the company in 1992.
+EXECUTIVE DIRECTORS Name or company name of director Post in organisational chart of the company Profil e ANDRÉS ARIZKORRETA GARCÍA Chairman and CEO Holds a degree in Economics and Business Administration from the University of Deusto and has spent his entire professional life at CAF, where he was appointed General Manager of the company in 1992.
 He has been a Director of CAF since 1991.
 On 26 July 2006, he was appointed Chief Executive Officer, a post he has held ever since.
 Since 29 December 2015, he has been Chairman of the Board of Directors of CAF.

-EXECUTIVE DIRECTORS

-Name or company name of director Post in organisational chart of the company Profile

 MARTA BAZTARRICA LIZARBE Director - Secretary of the Board Holds a Degree in Law and in Economic and Business Sciences from Comillas Pontifical University (ICADE E-3) and an Executive Master Degree in Business Management from ICADE.
-She has developed her professional career at CAF and holds the position of Director of the Group's Legal Department.
+She has developed her professional career at CAF and holds the position of Director of the Group's Legal department.
 She is Secretary of the Board of Directors of CAF and its Committees.

-Total number of executive directors 2

-Percentage of Board 20.00
+Total number of executive directors 2 Percentage of Board 20.00

 EXTERNAL PROPRIETARY DIRECTORS Name of director Name or company name of the significant shareholder represented or that has proposed their appointment Profile JOSE ANTONIO MUTILOA IZAGUIRRE KUTXABANK, S.A.
 Industrial engineer.
 He has spent his professional career within the industrial and financial sectors, mostly at Caja de Ahorros de Gipuzkoa y San Sebastián (KUTXA), one of the three entities that make up the current KUTXABANK, S.A., where he has filled the role of Director, Secretary and Vice-Chairman of the Board.
 Since 2015, he has been a Proprietary Director, by proposal of the significant shareholder KUTXABANK, S.A.
-Total number of proprietary directors 1